GetDKAN/dkan/docs/admin/dkan_workflow.rst

 On the other hand, broad contributions add a complicating factor for Site Managers.
 Contributors from different Groups can add data to the site, but these users may be unfamiliar with open data standards and less knowledgeable about handling data in general.

-Granicus Open Data Workflow introduces an editorial process to ensure quality control at any scale.
+DKAN Workflow introduces an editorial process to ensure quality control at any scale.
 Workflow creates a moderation queue so that content is published only after a designated supervisor has reviewed and approved it.
 Contributors can still add content to the data catalog, but it is up to a supervisor to act as the gatekeeper in making the content public on the live site.

 Workflow Roles and Permissions
 ------------------------------

-Each user on a Granicus Open Data site will have a role (or multiple roles) and have certain permissions for moving content through Workflow.
+Each user on a DKAN site will have a role (or multiple roles) and have certain permissions for moving content through Workflow.
 These roles allow users to interact differently with My Workbench, but they do not negate the need for core user roles.
 This means that every user must be assigned a core role granting a certain level of access to the site, independent of the user's Workflow role.
 Read about :ref:`user management in the Site Manager Playbook<user-docs people>` for additional details.

 Core roles/permissions and Workflow roles/permissions serve different purposes but complement one another.
-Each set of roles has different permissions that enable the user to interact with certain functions on Granicus Open Data.
+Each set of roles has different permissions that enable the user to interact with certain functions on DKAN.
 As Workflow roles are assigned, the core role equivalent is automatically selected so that there are no gaps in a user’s permissions.

 There are three roles with Workflow-specific permissions: Workflow Contributor, Workflow Moderator, Workflow Supervisor.